 \section{Introduction}

-Recently, there have been tremendous advancements in algorithms for quantum Gibbs sampling---the task of preparing quantum Gibbs states.
+Recently, there have been tremendous advances in algorithms for quantum Gibbs sampling---the task of preparing quantum Gibbs states.
 The main open problem is establishing rapid mixing of these chains, thereby establishing efficiency of the Markov chain.

-At high temperatures, recently proposed algorithms based on (quasi-)local dynamics do rapidly mix to the Gibbs state~\cite{kastoryano_quantum_2016,brandao_finite_2019,yin_polynomial-time_2023,bakshi_high-temperature_2024,rouze_efficient_2025}.
-However, as the temperature decreases, many systems cross a phase transition at a critical temperature, below which local dynamics mix only after exponentially long times.
-This slowdown can be attributed to the emergence of thermally stable phases, or modes of the Gibbs state, separated by \emph{energy barriers} which local dynamics cannot traverse (except with exponentially small probabilities)~\cite{alicki_thermalization_2009,gamarnik_slow_2024,rakovszky_bottlenecks_2024}.
+At high temperatures, recently proposed algorithms based on (quasi-)local dynamics do mix rapidly to the Gibbs state~\cite{kastoryano_quantum_2016,brandao_finite_2019,yin_polynomial-time_2023,bakshi_high-temperature_2024,rouze_efficient_2025}.
+At low temperatures, these dynamics also mix rapidly in the absence of phase transitions \cite{alicki_thermalization_2009,bergamaschi_quantum_2025}.
+However, the most interesting regime for physics and the most difficult for algorithms is near and below critical points, where macroscopic quantities drastically change and local dynamics mix only after exponentially long times.
+This slowdown is caused by thermally stable phases, or modes of the Gibbs state separated by energy barriers, that local dynamics cannot traverse except with exponentially small probability~\cite{alicki_thermalization_2009,gamarnik_slow_2024,rakovszky_bottlenecks_2024}.

-In this paper, we introduce a quantum Markov chain for Gibbs states of commuting Hamiltonians that \emph{do} exhibit energy barriers.
-Furthermore, we show that it mixes quickly for Hamiltonians with an approximate ``graphic'' or ``cographic'' representation, such as code Hamiltonians of certain good LDPC codes and 2D and 4D toric codes.
-This gives a simpler, discrete alternative to the 2D toric code Markov chain in \cite{ding_polynomial-time_2024} and is the first Markov chain that rapidly mixes to the 4D toric code from any initial configuration.